-A trichogram is a semi-intrusive method of hair analysis that involves plucking 50 to 100 hairs from different parts of the scalp, sticking them to a slide, and examining them under a microscope.
+A trichogram is a semi-intrusive method of hair analysis that involves plucking 50 to 100 hairs from different parts of the scalp, sticking them to a slide and examining them under a microscope.
 The aim is to determine the rate of hair loss progression by establishing how much of your hair is in each of the three stages of the hair growth cycle, anagen (growth), catagen (transitional) and telogen (resting).
-Roughly 10% of the hairs should be in the resting phase, any more would indicate a potential problem.
+Roughly 10% of the hairs should be in the resting phase at any one time; any more would indicate a potential problem.

 In a unit area trichogram, the hairs are plucked from a measured area of the scalp, rather than from random sections.
 Unlike the regular trichogram, a unit area trichogram aims to determine hair density, or scalp coverage, as well as the rate of hair fall.
 Additionally, the hair strands can also be measured to find out how thick they are, but the trichogram needs to be repeated over a period of time to follow the pattern of hair loss or thinning, before a condition can be conclusively diagnosed.